List of Sheffield Wednesday F.C. managers

 This is a List of Sheffield Wednesday F.C. managers.
 Their first and longest serving manager was Arthur Dickinson who was appointed in 1891.
-There have been a total of 31 managers appointed to the role on a permanent basis and a further four have taken the position in a caretaker role.
+There have been a total of 38 managers appointed to the role on a permanent basis and a further four have taken the position in a caretaker role.
 The vast majority have been English and until 2015 the club had not hired a manager from outside of the United Kingdom.
-Many of the managerial changes have taken place in recent years including eight different managers between 1995 and 2004.